Hot Cheese, Monty Grind @ That SF Barrier

 "It's an odd thing but anyone who disappears is said to be in San Francisco." — Oscar Wilde

 More spots per capita than anywhere in Nor Cal, SF is home to a thriving DIY scene.
-The Sunset bowls are insanely fun, the flower shop is legendary, the secret Tadashi spot is rad as fuck and even the Pink Taco is fun as shit to roll around for a hour or two (and a beer or 6).
+The Sunset bowls are insanely fun, the flower shop is legendary, the secret Tadashi spot is rad and even the Pink Taco is fun to roll around for a hour or two (and a beer or 2).
 Combine all the DIY spots with all the rest of the terrain SF has to offer and the city by the bay is still the #1 destination in skateboarding.
 What are you waiting for, the time is now!

 THE BUILDERS: Too many to mention but here’s a few: